Nziie-Development/website/docs/blogs/moonlight/modmail-guide.md

 | <code>![snippet\|s] remove &lt;name&gt </code> | (Admins Only) Remove/delete a snippet |

 ## Modmail Rules
-**1.** When a thread is made, all online staff will get pinged. **To claim a thread, use the `.claim` command**, other staff should obey that you claimed the thread.
+**1.** When a thread is made, all online staff will get pinged. **To claim a thread, use the `!claim` command**, other staff should obey that you claimed the thread.
 If you’re inactive in a thread for a few hours when a user responds, they have the right to 'overclaim.'

 **2.** There is such a thing as "over-claiming" where you claim a claimed thread. **You can only overclaim if you are a management member and need your serious intervention**, you were asked by the person who originally claimed the ticket to claim or if the person who claimed it isn't responding to your ping after 6 hours.
 Overclaim for no good reason will get you a strike or your modmail permissions revoked for a duration of time.